onelogin/openid-connect-dotnet-core-sample/README.md

-# OneLogin OpenId Connect Dotnet Core 3.0 Sample
+# OneLogin OpenId Connect Dotnet 5.0 Sample

 This sample app demonstrates 2 ways to connect to an OpenId Connect Provider like [OneLogin](https://www.onelogin.com) for user authentication.